n8n-io/n8n-docs/docs/integrations/creating-nodes/test/troubleshooting-node-development.md

 <!-- vale on -->

 - Check that the names of the node file, node folder, and class match the path added to `packages/nodes-base/package.json`.
-- Check the names used in the `displayOptions` property are names used by UI elements in the node.
+- Check that the names used in the `displayOptions` property are names used by UI elements in the node.

 <!-- vale off -->
 ### Node icon doesn't show up in the Add Node menu and the Editor UI